-The BlueConic AMP Listener enables you to listen to customer behavior on your AMP pages.
-Because the data collected is stored into a BlueConic profile property, you can use the information for segmentation, targeting, reporting, data activation, etc.
+The BlueConic AMP Listener enables you to listen to customer behavior on your Accelerated Mobile Pages (AMP) pages.
+Because the data collected is stored in a BlueConic profile property, you can use the information for segmentation, targeting, reporting, data activation, etc.

 How does BlueConic work with AMP pages?

 The AMP site that hosts your AMP pages does not run the BlueConic script, but you can use the BlueConic AMP listener to enable basic listening for (views and clicks) on your AMP pages.
 Here are some key steps for setting up AMP listening in BlueConic: